BlancaRibas/Ironhack_Final_Project/README.md

 ✈️When traveling I always have issues to convert currencies, thus my goal is to creat a currency converter based on image recognition.

-✍️I am going to create a product concept of 255.
+✍️I am going to create a product concept which is 255.

 ### 👾 Process: